MarcoBrian/CaptureTheEtherHardhat/README.md

 To break the challenge we can input 0 value as the hash guess value.
 During testing it is possible to simulate more than 256 blocks mined and after calling `settle()` function the test will pass successfully.

+### Math

+#### Token Sale
+In this challenge , you will need to make use of overflow attack in order to solve the challenge.

+The goal is to find the`numTokens` required to make the `total` value overflow.
+The overflow value will restart the amount of `msg.value` required and you can get many tokens at cheaper price.